134 UNTUCKED CASUAL SHIRT

 Our new casual shirts are made to be worn untucked.

-Using the pattern to our Manhattan Model Slim Fit we’ve adjusted the body length so that it’s the perfect shirt to be worn untucked.
+Using the pattern of our regular Slim Fit model, we’ve adjusted the body length so that it’s the perfect length to be worn untucked.

 ○No gauntlet button

 TOKYO SLIM FIT 37 - 38: Size S